OliverDrechsler/front_door_intercom_automation/docs/_sources/README.md.txt

 - one Paspberry Pi Zero with Camera see git project [https://github.com/OliverDrechsler/PiCam_API](https://github.com/OliverDrechsler/PiCam_API)
 - one Blink Camera

-The main Raspberry Pi is connected via wire to the BTCino front-door intercom.
+The main Raspberry Pi is connected via wire to the BTIcino front-door intercom.
 When the front door rings, the RPi detects it and starts
 to take a photo (depends on config file) either from PiCam API or from a Blink Cam.
 Then the RPi sends a telegram message about the door ringing to a privat chat.